 '''

-\begin{split} Y{i,t} = & \beta \times program{i,t} + \gamma \times \hat{u}{i,t} + \mu \times rbp{i,t} \\ & + household_i \\ & + linear\confounding\timetrends\of\community{j(i)} \\ & + department{k(i)} \times round_t + v{i,t}, \end{split}
+\begin{split} Y{i,t} = & \beta \times program{i,t} + \gamma \times \hat{u}{i,t} + household_i \\ & + linear\confounding\timetrends\of\community{j(i)} \\ & + department{k(i)} \times round_t \\ & + \mu \times rbp{i,t} + v{i,t}, \end{split}

 '''

-- where (i) $program{i,t}$ is a dummy variable indicating if household i had ever enrolled in any security improvement program by survey round t, while the instrumental variable $program te{j(i),t}$ is the enrollment rate of security improvement programs in survey round t, community j where household i resided; - (ii) $Y{i,t}$ is the outcome variable of interest for household i in survey round t, which is either the amount of land-attached capital or the area of rented-out land; the amount of hired labor is also considered to facilitate discussions; - (iii) $\hat{u}{i,t}$ is the residual of the regression in stage 1, which is used as a control in the regression of stage 2 (see more illustrations below); - (iv) $rbp{i,t}$ is a dummy variable indicating if household i had received the random assignment of the rural business development project by survey round t; $household_i$ 's and $department{k(i)} \times round_t$ 's are household fixed effects and department-survey round fixed effects, respectively; $linear\confounding\timetrends\of\community{j(i)}$ are linear time trends interacted with community-level shares of female-headed and initially-credit-unconstrained households; $u{i,t}$ and $v{i,t}$ are disturbance errors of the two regressions in stage 1 and 2, respectively.
+- where (i) $program{i,t}$ is a dummy variable indicating if household i had ever enrolled in any security improvement program by survey round t, while the instrumental variable $program te{j(i),t}$ is the enrollment rate of security improvement programs in survey round t, community j where household i resided; - (ii) $Y{i,t}$ is the outcome variable of interest for household i in survey round t, which is either the amount of land-attached capital or the area of rented-out land; the amount of hired labor is also considered to facilitate discussions; - (iii) $\hat{u}{i,t}$ is the residual of the regression in stage 1, which is used as a control in the regression of stage 2 (see more illustrations below); - (iv) $household_i$'s and $department{k(i)} \times round_t$'s are household fixed effects and department-survey round fixed effects, respectively; $linear_confounding_timetrends_of_community{j(i)}$ are linear time trends interacted with community-level shares of male-headed and initially-credit-constrained households; $rbp{i,t}$ is a dummy variable indicating if household i had received the random assignment of the rural business development project by survey round t; $u{i,t}$ and $v{i,t}$ are disturbance errors of the two regressions in stage 1 and 2, respectively.

-Following Wooldridge (2015), I employ the control function approach to estimate the panel Tobit model in the second stage by including the OLS residuals of the first-stage panel linear regression, namely $\hat{u}{i,t}$ , as a "control" in addition to household and department-survey round fixed effects.
+Following Wooldridge (2015), I employ the control function approach to estimate the panel Tobit model in the second stage by including the OLS residuals of the first-stage panel linear regression, namely $\hat{u}{i,t}$, as a "control" in addition to household and department-survey round fixed effects.
 Intuitively, I identify the impacts of security improvement programs on land-attached capital and rented-out land by controlling for the endogenous part of household-level program participation.
-I also control for the potential confounding time trends associated with the community-level shares of female-headed and initially-credit-unconstrained households that may have drived changes in program enrollment rate across communities.
+I also control for the potential confounding time trends associated with the community-level shares of male-headed and initially-credit-constrained households that may have drived changes in program enrollment rate across communities.
 Moreover, I rely on household and department-survey round fixed effects to control for household-specific but time-invariant factors, such as farming and management skills, and department-wide but time-variant market conditions, such as agricultural input and output prices.
 Last but not least, to improve estimation precisions, I also control for the random assignment of the rural business development project.

 My second-but-primary goal is to provide suggestive evidence that the statistically insignificant impact of security improvement programs on the area of rented-out land (presented below) is possibly due to the investment effect attenuating the rental-supply effect.
 The theory outlined above predicts that the degree to which the investment effect attenuates the rental-supply effect is positively associated with landowners' capacity to materialize the investment effect, holding other things constant.
-In particular, credit-constrained landowners are likely to witness sizable rental-supply effects due to limited investment effects, while the opposite may be true for credit-unconstrained landowners.
-To demonstrate this theoretical point, I rerun the regressions above for initially-credit-constrained households and initially-credit-unconstrained households, separately.
+In particular, credit-unconstrained landowners are likely to witness limited rental-supply effects due to sizable investment effects, while the opposite may be true for credit-constrained landowners.
+To demonstrate this theoretical point, I conduct heterogeneity analyses by running the regressions above with time-variant variables interacted with households' initial credit constraint statuses.